 \subsection{Relation to previous work}

 The first results on low degree points were obtained by Hindry \cite{Hindry1987}, who studied quadratic points on modular curves $X_0(p)$ and asked if in general a curve with infinitely many quadratic points is either hyperelliptic or bielliptic.
 Later, Faltings \cite{Faltings1991}, and Vojta \cite{Vojta1991quadratic} used diophantine approximation techniques to describe low degree points on curves of small gonality.
-The strongest of these results was obtained by Vojta, who showed that a degree \(s\) cover of \(\pp^1\) with infinitely many degree \(d\) points not contracted by the map to \(\pp^1\) has genus at most \(s(d-1)\) \cite{Vojta1992generalization}.
+The strongest of these results was obtained by Vojta, who showed that a degree \(s\) cover of \(\pp^1\) with infinitely many degree \(d\) points not contracted by the map to \(\pp^1\) has genus at most \(s(d-1) +1\) \cite{Vojta1992generalization}.

-The resulting genus bound is sharp: if $E$ is an elliptic curve of positive rank, then a $(d,s)$-curve on $E \times \PP^1$ satisfies the conditions of the theorem and has genus $g=s(d-1).$ The general question of describing curves of arithmetic irrationality $d$ was first addressed in \cite{Harris-Silverman1991} in the case $d=2$ and in \cite{Abramovich-Harris1991} for $d=3$.
-Based on these results, Abramovich and Harris proposed the following conjecture, which was soon disproved by Debarre and Fahlaoui. \begin{conjecture}[\cite{Abramovich-Harris1991}; proved for \(d=2\) \cite{Harris-Silverman1991}; proved for \(d=3\) \cite{Abramovich-Harris1991}; disproved for all \(d\geqslant 4\) \cite{Debarre-Fahlaoui1993}] Suppose $\airr_k X = d$.
-Then $X_\kbar$ has a degree $d$ map to $\PP^1$ or an elliptic curve. \end{conjecture} The presence of counterexamples makes it hard to analyze arithmetic irrationality for arbitrary curves; however, the methods used in \cite{Abramovich-Harris1991} can still be applied to certain classes of special curves.
+The resulting genus bound is sharp: if $E$ is an elliptic curve of positive rank, then a $(d,s)$-curve on $E \times \PP^1$ satisfies the conditions of the theorem and has genus $g=s(d-1) +1.$ The general question of describing curves with minimum potential density degree $d$ was first addressed in \cite{Harris-Silverman1991} in the case $d=2$ and in \cite{Abramovich-Harris1991} for $d=3$.
+Based on these results, Abramovich and Harris proposed the following conjecture, which was soon disproved by Debarre and Fahlaoui. \begin{conjecture}[\cite{Abramovich-Harris1991}; proved for \(d=2\) \cite{Harris-Silverman1991}; proved for \(d=3\) \cite{Abramovich-Harris1991}; disproved for all \(d\geqslant 4\) \cite{Debarre-Fahlaoui1993}] Suppose $\min(\potdendegs(X/k)) = d$.
+Then $X_\kbar$ has a degree $d$ map to $\PP^1$ or an elliptic curve. \end{conjecture} The presence of counterexamples makes it hard to analyze the minimum density degree for arbitrary curves; however, the methods used in \cite{Abramovich-Harris1991} can still be applied to certain classes of special curves.